JaneliaSciComp/SongExplorer/README.md

 "train-loss.pdf" does not saturate until after at least one epoch of ground truth has been trained upon.

+The above apply to all architectures.
+Specific to convolutional networks are:

-* `kernels` is a 3-vector of the size of the convolutional kernels.
-The first value is used for each layer until the tensor height in the frequency axis is smaller than it.
-Then the second value is then repeatedly used until the height is again smaller than it.
-Finally the third value is used until the width is less than `last conv width`.
-Only the third value matters when `representation` is "waveform".
+* `kernels` is a 2-vector of the size of the convolutional kernels.
+The first value is the size of the square 2D convolutions that are successively used for each layer until the tensor height in the frequency axis is smaller than the kernel.
+Then full-height 1D convolutions are repeatedly applied whose width is the second value in `kernels`.
+No further layers are added if `# layers` is reached, or the width becomes less than the second number in `kernels`.
+Only the second value matters when `representation` is "waveform".

 * `# features` is the number of feature maps to use at each of the corresponding stages in `kernel_sizes`.
 See [LeCun *et al* (1989; Neural